 2012-13: Gortz played 50 games for Farjestad in his first full SHL season.
 He scored 9 goals with 6 assists, tops among junior players skating for Farjestad, and was +6 with 4 penalty minutes; averaging nine minutes of ice time per game.
 Farjestad was second in the SHL and defeated MODO in the playoffs before falling to Lulea in the semifinals.
 Gortz had 2 assists and was +1 in nine playoff games.
 Gortz also skated for Sweden’s U20 team, scoring 2 goals with 6 assists in 10 games, but was not selected to play in the 2013 World Junior Championship.
 Gortz played for Farjestad’s U20 team, which defeated regular season champion Frolunda in the bronze medal game, and in 12 games, including four playoff contests, scored 9 goals with 8 assists.

-2013-14: Gortz got off to a slow start in his second season with Farjestad — as he scored two goals with two assists and averaged 12 minutes of ice time in 22 games — and in December moved to Farjestads.
+2013-14: Gortz got off to a slow start in his second season with Farjestad — as he scored two goals with two assists and averaged 12 minutes of ice time in 22 games — and in December moved to Frolunda.
 He scored six goals and was plus-two with two penalty minutes in 18 regular season games for the second-place club but saw increased ice time in the playoffs.
 Gortz scored three goals, including one game-winning goal, and was minus-two in the seven-game playoff series with Linkoping.
+Gortz signed a three-year entry-level contract with Nashville in June 2014.

 Gortz is a big-bodied winger who has good puck protection down low.
 The two-way winger is hard to contain in the dirty areas of the ice and likes to shoot the puck.
 He has a solid defensive game due to his sound skating abilities and good positioned in his own end of the rink.
 Gortz played center growing up but has adjusted to the winger position.

-Gortz signed a three-year entry-level contract with Nashville in June 2014 after his late season surge with Frolunda.
-He will attend training camp with the Predators but barring an incredible camp and unforeseen circumstances will return to Sweden for one more season with the Indians.
-Gortz has never been a pure scorer and is not likely to be a top line forward but his size and willingness to compete in tight spaces suggest he can be a valuable lower line forward one day.
+Gortz will attend training camp with the Predators but barring injuries or unforeseen circumstances will likely open the 2015-16 season with Nashville AHL affiliate Milwaukee.
+Coming off a 14-goal season, he will be expected to add some supplementary scoring for the Admirals while providing strong two-way play and some size for small area play.
+In terms of NHL potential, he is not likely to be a top line forward but his size and willingness to compete suggests he can be a valuable lower line forward one day.